CaferTugraC/INA226/README.md

 Distributed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-Copyright © 2026 Cafer Tuğra Çetin
+Copyright © 2026 Cafer Tura Çetin